SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 In-depth documentation is in active development.
 Stay tuned for comprehensive guides, API references, and more.

-## Feedback and Support
-Found an issue or have suggestions?
-Reach out to our [support team](https://www.surfermonkey.io/) or open an issue on this repository.

-## Extras
-- To open links in a new tab, use Ctrl+Click or Cmd+Click.

 ## Developer Maintenance

 For developers maintaining the widget: